-Many Irish people will have to put up with the hardship of missing out on family get-togethers and catching up with friends, but luckily many Irish foods are available around the world to offer some comfort to our emigrants during the holiday season.
+Hundreds of thousands of Irish ex-pats put up with the hardship of missing out on family get-togethers and catching up with friends, but luckily many Irish foods are available around the world, and others make for wonderful care package items.

 There is nothing like a strong cup of Irish tea.
 Whether it’s Lyons or Barry’s, a few tea bags over the holidays would never go amiss.